Skimmeroni/Appunti/AI4ST/AI/Evolution/Behaviour.typ

 )

 From a global perspective, it is clear that the best choice would be to refrain, since they would both get a feasible $1$ year jail time.
-If the two prisoners were to look only after themselves, choosing to frame the other suspect would give them no jail time at all; this is a greedy choice however, since if they both act in accord to their self interest (they both frame each other), they would get $5$ years.
+However, if both prisoners were to unapologetically behave to maximize their best interest, they would both choose to confess, since it's the option that gives the highest payoff.
+Yet, if both prisoners confess, hence they both behave "rationally" from their own perspective, the result is sub-optimal, with both having to serve $5$ years in prison.

-Since the best possible outcome is $0$, but this outcome happens only in $1 slash 4$ scenarios, there is a tendency to obtain a suboptimal solution.
-More technically, a double confession is the so-called *Nash equilibrium* of this payoff matrix: neither agent can improve its payoff by changing its action, while the other agent maintains the same action.
+Technically speaking, a double confession is the so-called *Nash equilibrium* of this payoff matrix: neither agent can improve its payoff by changing its action, while the other agent maintains the same action.
+If both players confess and only one of them could theoretically change its action retroactively, it would actually just worsen the situation (from
-An improvement is only possible if both agents change their action choice.
+$-5$ to $0$, that is).
+An improvement is only possible if both agents change their action.
-Nash showed that every payoff matrix has at least one Nash equilibrium under the condition that mixed strategies are allowed.
-A mixed strategy is one in which probabilities other than $1$ and $0$ may be assigned to the different options.
-That is, a mixed strategy is an unrestricted probability distribution over the different options a player can choose from.

-The Prisoner's Dilemma can be generalized to a quadruplet of values
-$(T, R, P, S)$, representing the payoff of the four outcomes:
+The Prisoner's Dilemma can be generalized to an abstract two-player game where both players, wanting to maximize their gain, can choose one move out of two in each iteration.
+These two moves are _cooperating_ and _betraying_: in the first, they both obtain a little reward, in the second, one obtains a great reward and the other obtains nothing.
+A payoff matrix can encode the four possible outcomes $(T, R, P, S)$,
+where:

-- $T$: the prisoner has confessed and the other did not (_temptation to defect_);
+- $T$: the player has betrayed and the other tried to cooperate (_temptation to defect_);
-- $R$: both prisoners have not confessed (_reward for mutual cooperation_);
+- $R$: both prisoners have cooperated (_reward for mutual cooperation_);
-- $P$: both prisoners have confessed (_punishment for mutual defection_);
+- $P$: prisoners betrayed each other (_punishment for mutual defection_);
-- $S$: the prisoner has not confessed and the other did (_sucker's payoff_).
+- $S$: the player tried to cooperate, but the other betrayed (_sucker's payoff_).

 #figure(
 	caption: [The generalized payoff matrix for the Prisoner's Dilemma.], [#nfg(
-		players: ("Suspect 1", "Suspect 2"),
+		players: ($A$, $B$),
-		s1: ("Refrain", "Confess"),
+		s1: ("Cooperate", "Betray"),
-		s2: ("Refrain", "Confess"),
+		s2: ("Cooperate", "Betray"),
 		[$R, R$], [$S, T$], [$T, S$], [$P, P$]
 	)]
 )

-Any choice for the values of $T, R, P, S$ must abide by the two following
+The values of $T, R, P, S$ can be any quadruplet that satisfies the two following constraints:
-constraints:

 #grid(
 	columns: (0.5fr, 0.5fr),